Shylke/cookie-action-atlas/README.md

 * `a!cookie throw` subcommands;
 * Subcommands and other variables are case insensitive now;
 * Now it should properly award a role.
+* Now it should also un-award the role if the belly amount goes lower than 100.

 ## What is It?
 A single action related to cookies with multiple sub-commands that makes use of two persets per user.
 With a limit of 500 persistent variables per server, ideally it should work in a server with 250 members or less.